TamarBollak0077/FullStuckProject/README.md

 The website serves as a digital gateway for individuals seeking support with addiction recovery, providing access to:

-- Educational resources
+- **Educational resources**
-- Treatment methodologies
+- **Treatment methodologies**
-- Professional guidance
+- **Professional guidance**

+---

-### **Core Features**
+## **Core Features**

-- **Informational Pages** – Detailed explanations about various addiction types, available therapies, and the center’s recovery approach.
+- **Informational Pages** – Detailed explanations about various addiction types, available therapies, and the center’s recovery approach
-- **Professional Team Section** – Profiles and credentials of therapists, counselors, and medical staff.
+- **Professional Team Section** – Profiles and credentials of therapists, counselors, and medical staff
-- **Registration Portal** – Allows users to sign up for programs or request consultations.
+- **Registration Portal** – Allows users to sign up for programs or request consultations
-- **Personal Dashboard** – A secure area for registered users to manage appointments, track recovery progress, and contact the support team.
+- **Personal Dashboard** – A secure area for registered users to manage appointments, track recovery progress, and contact the support team

 > This platform aims to deliver a structured, secure, and user-friendly experience for individuals and families on the path to meaningful recovery.